 National Suicide Hotline.
 Please remember, if your friend is expressing suicidal intentions you always need to reach out for help.
 Offer to call the National Suicide Hotline with them, or chat with them online.
 Someone is available 24 hours a day through both services.

-To read part 1, "Someone I Care About Was Assaulted, How Do I Handle This?"
+To read part 2, "I've Been Assaulted, What Do I Do Now?"
 Click here.